jberkel/sms-backup-plus/README.md

   * New restore feature.
 SMS stored on Gmail can be transferred back to the phone.
 This even works for users who have already created their backups with older versions of SMS Backup.

-  * XOAuth: SMS Backup+ won't ask you for your Gmail password.
+  * XOAuth: SMS Backup+ will never ask you for your Gmail password.
 Instead it uses [XOAuth](http://code.google.com/apis/gmail/oauth/) to get access to your data.

   * Batch size limits removed.